Surfin': Background and authorship

 In his book Becoming the Beach Boys, 1961–1963 (2015), James Murphy prefaces the chapter concerned with "Surfin" with a warning to the reader: Murphy writes that accounts of the events surrounding the conception, making, and release of the song are "addled with errors and incongruities" and have "frustrated music historians and writers for more than fifty years".

 In 1960, for his final project at his Hawthorne High music class, Brian Wilson had submitted a 32-measure musical composition instead of the 120-measure piano sonata that his teacher Fred Morgan had requested.
 In Morgan's recollection, "Instead of writing a sonata, he wrote [a melody that later became] the song called 'Surfin'."
 Thus, Wilson was given a failing grade on the assignment.
 (Note: Morgan said, "I had nothing against the song; it was nice, but it just wasn't what I asked him for.")
 However, Wilson's mother Audree disputed Morgan's account and contended that the composition had not actually been "Surfin".
 Biographer David Leaf writes that the contents of Wilson's submission have since "been lost in time".
 (Note: Nonetheless, in 2018, the current principal of Hawthorne High School amended Wilson's grade to an A – and not for "Surfin", but for "Surfin' U.S.A.".)

 Dennis Wilson, a surfer, inspired his brother Brian to write the song.

 All accounts credit Dennis Wilson's interest in surfing with inspiring the choice of subject matter.
 Brian recalled that his brother had made the suggestion to write a surfing song, after which Brian conceived "Surfin" while repeatedly singing the title line at his piano.
 In his recollection, it was within hours that he completed the song and titled it "Surfin".
 The Wilson brothers' cousin, Mike Love, is credited with contributing the lyrics and the "bom-dip-di-dip" hook, which had been lifted from Jan and Dean's 1959 hit "Baby Talk".
 "I wanted it to have a doo-wop sound", Love said.

 Early rehearsal tapes include an audible remark, from Brian, in which he credits the song to himself, his brothers Carl and Dennis, and Love.
 Brian is heard saying, "Dennis and Carl got the great idea.
 Mike and I just got a few ideas."
 This was followed by an argument over the writing credits, with Dennis remarking, "We all wrote a tremendous amount of words."
 In a later interview, Dennis stated that he did not contribute to the writing of the song.
 Murphy states that Al Jardine's involvement, if any, is unclear.
+Only Brian and Mike are credited as writers on the final product.